mazur/i-r-butler/README.md

 =============
 * Mono 2.10 (or older compiled with C#4.0 support)
 * Mono developer tools (dmcs & xbuild)
+* GIT

 What does it do so far?
 =======================
 So far the script will:

 * Clone IronRuby from github.
 * Build IronRuby
 * Copy necessary files into the correct release structure